MaxLSB/mini-hourglass/README.md

 This project is partially inspired by Karpathy's GPT implementation from scratch.

-* !
-Disclaimer !*
+ *Disclaimer*
-- No pre-made tokenizer.
+- No pre-made tokenize.
 - No already pretrained model.
 - No transformers library.
 - Obviously the code can be more efficient and improved.